How to Start a Career in Event Management

 If you’ve actually completed all the above steps, you’re well on the way to being job-ready for the events industry.
 But there are also a few more considerations that apply to job hunting in any industry.

 Here’s a quick checklist of items that will enhance your personal brand.

 - Before going to the usual employment sites, make a note of all your possible connections.
 These people are your best connections as they already know you and have seen what you’re capable of.

 - Once you’ve got that interview, show consistency across your online presence in imagery and content

 - Make sure your resume is customised for each job role you’re applying for

 - Thoroughly research each company that you’re applying to

 - Make sure you have a detailed list of every event that you have worked on

 - Make sure you’ve notified your referees that they may be called

 Good luck!!
+We’re hoping that when you decide start a career in event management you’ll find these tips helpful.
 And if you ever need a hand with any of the above steps you’re welcome to make contact.
 We’d be only too happy to direct you in the right direction…whichever that direction might be.